 Question number Question Guidance Do you have this feature?
-(Check the box to indicate YES) Is there step-free access at a customer entrance?
+4 Is there step-free access at a customer entrance?
 Step-free entrances provide level access suitable for a wheelchair user.
 There should not be any raised thresholds.
 The entrance may include access by ramp (temporary or permanent) or lift.
-4 If your step-free entrance is not your main entrance, you should only select this feature if the alternative entrance is welcoming to customers.
+If your step-free entrance is not your main entrance, you should only select this feature if the alternative entrance is welcoming to customers.
 Other entrances, such as for staff or through kitchens, should not be included.